Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Conclusions

-Understandably, the optimizations most effective at reducing qubit costs are those that affect all operations, rather than optimizations restricted to magic states.
+Understandably, the optimizations most effective at reducing the physical qubit cost are those that affect all operations, rather than optimizations restricted to magic states.
 While one can naturally expect that optimizations affecting all operations are more efficient than optimizations only affecting magic-states, the surprising conclusion of our work is that the former can reduce the costs by several orders of magnitude while the latter only by a marginal amount.
 This is particularly surprising given that numerous works in the literature emphasize specific optimizations that only affect magic-states.
-This is also surprising given the current trend in the field to design algorithms that minimize the use of magic operations.
-We have shown how the switch from the Steane EC gadget to a flag-qubit scheme significantly lowers the qubit costs, with the bulk of the reduction attributable to the use of flag qubits in place of standard state verification in the EC gadget used for every operation, {\normal} or {\magic} (see Fig.~\ref{fig:total-resources} and Sec.~\ref{sec:toy_model}).
+This is also surprising given the current trend in the field to design algorithms that minimize the use of magic operations (these being those operations that require implementation using magic states).
+We have shown how the switch from the Steane EC gadget to a flag-qubit scheme significantly lowers the physical qubit cost.
+This is almost entirely due to the significantly lower cost of the EC gadget in the flag-qubit scheme compared to the Steane EC gadget.
 In contrast, the optimization of magic states can bring only marginal improvements.
 The best (i.e., least costly) case in our Fig.~\ref{fig:total-resources} is flag-qubits with shared state preparation.
-In that case, even if one could find a way to completely eliminate the additional cost of magic states, so that {\magic} and {\normal} gates have equal costs, we find a qubit-cost reduction of only a factor of two.
+In that case, even if one could invent a method to \textit{completely} eliminate the additional cost of magic states (so that magic and normal gates have equal costs), it would only reduce the physical qubit cost by a factor of two; a small gain compare to the other improvements shown in Fig.~\ref{fig:total-resources}.

-We thus conclude that magic-state optimizations are less important than one might think.
-Instead, optimizing ingredients that go into every operation can reap the most benefits.
+While no optimization is too small to be ignored, we thus conclude that magic-state optimizations are less important than one might think.
+Instead, optimizing ingredients that go into every operation (such as EC gadgets) can reap the most benefits.
 We have shown how resource sharing can reduce failure multiplicities, leading to sizable cost reductions.
 One can also expect that circuit designs that reduce time multiplicities to also have significant impact.
-Our scaling approach elucidates how each ingredient affects the qubit costs, and provides a means of identifying the most worthwhile optimizations to minimize the qubit costs of concatenated fault-tolerant quantum computing schemes.
+Our matrix approach elucidates how each ingredient affects the physical qubit cost, and provides a means of identifying the most worthwhile optimizations to minimize the physical qubit costs of concatenated fault-tolerant quantum computing schemes.